FRANK DOMINIC DULCICH

 One of Dulcich’s leading contributions to organizational excellence has been the Diamond Philosophy, which guides Pacific Seafood’s overall practices and team member operations.
 The Diamond Philosophy provides an outline for operational excellence, which are established through consistent and continuous focus on sustainability, innovation, and impeccable customer relations.
 The “loyalty of Pacific Seafood’s customers and the commitment of its team members to consistently do their best and always strive to do better” is the reason why the company continues to grow and advance in the seafood industry, according to Dulcich.

 In order to be engaged in the industry and continue developing, Dulcich is a part of several organizations, which contribute to further community and business development.
 Dulcich has been a past Chairman of the Young Presidents’ Organization, an active member of C.E.O., he serves on the executive committee and board for the National Fisheries Institute, and is a member of University of Portland’s Board of Regents.
 Oregon Restaurant Association and Better Seafood Bureau are among other notable groups Dulcich is a member of today.

 On his time off, Dulcich enjoys being outdoors and engaging in sports such as water and snow skiing.
 Philanthropy and giving back to the community are very important to Dulcich and his personal contributions span a variety of charitable organizations around the country.
-Dulcich lives in Portland with his wife and 6 children.
+Dulcich lives in Edmonds, WA with his wife and 6 children.